babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 4. In the `Do Not Disturb` you can set the time interval you don't want to receive any Slack notification.
 Ideally, this should be enabled during your non-working hours.

-On the day to day basis, if you want some quiet time, you can mute notifications temporarly by selecting the notifications icon next to your Slack organization name followed by selecting one of the options.
+On a day to day basis, if you want some quiet time, you can mute notifications temporarily by selecting the notifications icon next to your Slack organization name followed by one of the options.

 <img src="Assets/onboarding/slack-notification-muted.png">